Dual Enrollment Program

 - Home-school applicants must apply by submitting a portfolio.

 1. Fill out your online application.
+Apply as a Dual Enrollment Student.

 2. Submit an official copy of your high school transcript electronically or in a sealed envelope.
 Home educated students must submit a Home Educated Applicant Portfolio.
 Please do not submit personal achievement awards or pictures, as no documents will be returned.